pei-lu/fa24-labs/docs/docs/lab2/index.md

 ---

-{: .warning}
-This is an unfinished lab.
-Anything here is subject to change without notice.

 ## Lore

 Over the summer, you find yourself interning at NumeriCorp, a hardware company which specializes in devising hardware implementations of common arithmetic and numerical algorithms.